Find out the top things to do in Costa Rica including ziplining through the cloud forest and hiking to waterfalls, to seeing incredible wildlife.

 Read more about my experience here: Jaguar Rescue Centre

 Explore The Caves At Barra Honda National Park

 Impressive limestone caves are buried in the west of the country, some around 250m down, and it’s thought only around 50% have been explored so far.
 The entrances to the caves are vertical, so think of this as a bit of a climbing expedition.
 You’ll need climbing gear and a guide in order to head into the underground world, but with plenty of caverns filled with stalagmites and stalactites, it’s well worth it.

 Running alongside the Talamanca Mountains, the Pacuare River is one of the most epic places in the world to go white water rafting.
 This is one for relatively experienced rafters as some of the rapids are pretty wild!
 Oh and the views are equally as wild, with plenty of birds and animals to spot on the route.

 I have such happy memories of visiting this cute café in Puerto Viejo, that I just had to include it!
 Filled with sweet treats and tasty snacks, this café has a lovely relaxed vibe.
 It’s somewhere to visit with friends, or rock up with a book and enjoy a brownie and a coffee for the afternoon.

 You’ll get used to Gallo Pinto on your travels through Costa Rica (a traditional dish of rice and red or black beans).
 Over on the Caribbean side it has a Caribbean twist, often served with Caribbean style grilled chicken (similar to Jerk seasoning).
 It’s yummy, and something you have to try!

 If you’re planning your trip, I’d recommend checking out my other Costa Rica blogs:

 This post was sponsored by Luxury Retreats who have plenty of great villa options across Costa Rica.
 As always, all opinions and words are my own!

-Enjoyed this post?
+Enjoyed this Costa Rica blog?
 Go ahead and pin it for later!